Leg Length Discrepancy and Short Right Leg Syndrome

 Sacro-Iliac Joint Assessment

 Assessment I carry out of the SIJ is limited to palpating for sensitivity, pain, and any gross aberrations from the norm in terms of position and joint gap.
 It was not covered in my basic Remedial training.
-While this perspective might be considered rudimentary, it reveals the primary cause of common dysfunction along the backline of the lower limbs.
+While this perspective might be considered rudimentary, it reveals one of the primary causes of dysfunction along the backline of the lower limbs.

 Hip rotation has a direct effect on the SIJ.
 Client standing, back to the practitioner, palpate SIJ’s with thumbs to determine sensitivity or degree of pain present in each side.
 Take care to question the client closely on this, comparing side to side.
 Light to moderate pressure on the SIJ should elicit no pain or sensitivity in a normal joint.
 Clients will be inclined to disregard low level discomfort and report no problem.